EcoCampus Platinum/ISO 14001 certification

-In March 2020, we were awarded EcoCampus Platinum Accreditation and ISO14001 Certification to recognise our commitment to continuously identify, evaluate and improve our environmental performance.
+Since March 2020 we have maintained EcoCampus Platinum Accreditation and ISO14001 Certification, which recognise our commitment to continuously identify, evaluate and improve our environmental performance.

 We became the first of 12 universities in the UK to receive a Fairtrade award under the new scheme criteria that was introduced in September 2017.

 We’ve invested heavily in our waste management service to minimise waste and maximise recycling.
 We dispose our waste items responsibly using our mixed recycling service, which includes the disposal of hazardous products from our labs and studios.

 We are committed to our Waste Management Strategy.
 We collect waste on-site to reduce unnecessary vehicle movement and also have battery powered collectors that clean the campus.

 Our buildings generate low carbon electricity through combined heat and power units and zero carbon electricity through solar voltaic panels.
 Through partnerships with The Energy Consortium (TEC) and Systemslink, our Carbon Management Plan means we have a robust energy management system in place.

 We have solar panels on five of our buildings – the College building, the Hatchcroft building, the Ritterman building, the Williams building and Sheppard Library.
 Between April 2017 and March 2018, they generated 68,211 kWh of electricity.

 We also have two combined heat and power units in the Ritterman and Grove buildings, which generate an average of 468,000kWh annually.

 Here are some of the talented team who are responsible for delivering our policy.

 "I’m responsible for raising awareness and promoting new projects and I look after the Green Travel Plan, working with the team to help influence activities and encourage staff and students to consider more sustainable ways to live, work and travel in everyday life."